ali-7/git-and-github/README.md

 - Record the changes you made to your file in a way that you will be able to understand later
 - Experiment with different versions of a file while maintaining the original version
 - Merge two versions of a file and manage conflicts between versions
-- Revert changes, moving ‘backward’ through your history to previous versions of your file.
+- Revert changes, moving **backward** through your history to previous versions of your file.

 Some popular version control systems: